BigQuery Security – IAM, Encryption & Row-Level

 • Schema of a table can either be defined during creation or specified in the query job or load job that first populates it with data.

-• Columns datatype cannot be changed once defined.
+• Columns datatype cannot be changed once defined (except for supported type widening conversions in Iceberg tables).

 Partitioned Tables